jerry-dang/A-EYE/README.md

 # A-EYE
 Need help improving your studying?
-AEYE is an innovative study helper using eye-tracking technology and facial recognition to analyze an individual's study productivity.
+AEYE is an innovative study helper using **eye-tracking** technology and **facial recognition** to analyze an individual's _study productivity_.

 ## Inspiration
 Studying in different environments can significantly impact focus and productivity.
 We were inspired to analyze if we could determine an optimal environment that yields the highest productivity score over a period of time using image analysis.
 By leveraging eye-tracking technology and facial recognition, we aimed to create an innovative study helper that provides insights into an individual's study productivity.